BawdyAnarchist/QubesTricks/AutoInstall/README.md

 *QubesTricks_Install.sh* automates my basic personal setup.
-I run it anytime I do a new install.
-It is basically the script-ified version of my recommendations in this repo.
+I run it on all new installs.
+It's the script-ified version of my recommendations in this repo.

 **Important security note**:  You should always be careful about transfering files dom0, and especially executing scripts (which is what these instructions will do).
 It's a straightforward script, but it never hurts to review it yourself.
 It will:
 - Install i3 to dom0